 The use of different statistics for different purposes was identified as a key factor in causing confusion and undermining trust in crime statistics.
-While the Home Office have attempted to publish the statistics together, and explain the differences between them, such detailed explanations are often not used by the media or other communications.
+While ONS have attempted to publish the statistics together, and explain the differences between them, such detailed explanations may not be used by the media or other communications.